tienhuynh-tn/java-web-application-development-prj301/Manual Deploying Tomcat Server/README.md

 ## Deploy your Web Application
 - Find the `.war` file then paste in `webapps` folder in folder Apache Tomcat in your computer
   - Ex: [MVC2.war](https://github.com/tienhuynh-tn/java-web-application-development-prj301/blob/master/MVC2/dist/MVC2.war)
-- Go back to your browser then type more: your-project-name
+- Go back to your browser then type more: `your-project-name`
 - Your project will run automatically

 ## Undeploy your Web Application
 - Go to `webapps` folder
 - Choose your `project-folder` and `project-name.war`, then delete
-- Go back to your cmd, type shutdown
+- Go back to your cmd, type `shutdown`

+## Learn More
+- [Triển khai Deploy ứng dụng web trên server Tomcat độc lập với Netbeans](http://www.kieutrongkhanh.net/2016/08/trien-khai-deploy-ung-dung-web-tren.html) - Author: Kieu Trong Khanh

+## License & Copyright
+&copy; 2021 Tien Huynh tienhuynh-tn Licensed under the [MIT LICENSE](https://github.com/tienhuynh-tn/java-web-application-development-prj301/blob/master/LICENSE).

+> :love_you_gesture: Feel free to use my repository and star it if you find something interesting :love_you_gesture: